 Microsoft Teams and Project Management

-Teams, Microsoft’s business communication platform, almost doubled its users in the last year to more that 270 million monthly active users at the beginning of 2022.
-In part the result of a rise in remote working and a diminished dependency on in-office communication and emails; the fact is that with so many users already using Microsoft products, it only makes sense they turn to a readily available tool that their organisation and colleagues are already plugged into.
+Why has Microsoft Teams become a player in project and task management?
+Well, Teams, Microsoft’s business communication platform, almost doubled its users in the last year to more that 270 million monthly active users at the beginning of 2022.
+Mostly the result of increased remote working and diminished dependency on in-office communication and emails that arose with the pandemic.
+And with so many users already using Microsoft products, it made sense for them to turn to a readily available tool that their organization and colleagues were already plugged into.

 From chats to collaboration to work management, the growing dependency on Teams has induced an increase in its functionality and usability.
-This paper takes a look at how Teams has evolved to cater to project management needs and the different tools you can use to help you get things done without leaving your beloved environment.
+This paper looks at how Microsoft Teams has evolved to cater to project management needs and the different tools you can use to help you get things done without leaving your beloved environment.

-In order to do this let’s break down the different components of project management to better understand how you can leverage Teams to get each one done:
+To do this, let’s break down the different components of project management to better understand how you can leverage Microsoft Teams to get each one done:

 - Conception and Initiation